tfarray/OpenApi-To-PowerShell/README.md

 * Copy your `myproject.json` open api specification file into the `Projects` Folder
 * Run the command `ConvertProject.ps1 MyProjectName -GenerateMainModule`
 * Retrieve your module in the Output folder :
-  * `MyProject.ps1` : The volatile file that contains all the specifications
+  * `MyProject.ps1` : The volatile file that contains all the specifications.
+You shouldn't modify this one
-  * `MyProject.ps1m` : The module file that you will want to improve
+  * `MyProject.ps1m` : The module file that you will want to modify
   * `MyProject.ps1d` : The manifest file that is required

 Almost done, you need to edit the `MyProject.ps1m` and sort out the authentication.
 This is not yet automated.
-The generated file will be ready in case you are using a token, but there are many different authentication mechanism out there, and you may have to adapt the module file.
+Initially, the module will work if the API is using bearer token.
+You will need to change it if it is using another authenticating mechanism.

 # Information about how to work with those files
 * The `.ps1` file is meant to be volatile.
 You should try not to make any modification in it.
 The idea is that if a new version of the API comes out, you can simply run this script again, and done !
 It's updated.